Connect with Teachers and Faculty

 With GLOBE Weather, middle school students explore phenomena related to weather and storms during a five-week unit to help them understand weather at local, regional, and global scales.

 Introduces students in grades K-4 to the study of Earth system science through storybooks and hands-on learning activities.

-UCAR Center for Science Education is working with scientists from several U.S. universities, led by a team from the University of Rochester, to develop educational resources about the carbon cycle and related processes happening in Central Asia and the Pacific Ocean that influence climate change.
+UCAR Center for Science Education collaborated with scientists from several U.S. universities, led by a team from the University of Rochester, to develop educational resources for science centers, museums, and science festivals that tell the story of atmospheric dust and how it influences climate change.

 Collaboration with University of Virginia professor Kevin Grise to develop the Clouds, Weather, and Climate Teaching Box.